 2.4.D Devices Section

-The physical components of the SMS including workstations, multi-site gateways, gateway, site, controllers, Kantech Telephone Entry System (KTES), doors, relays, ioSmart readers, ioSmart reader templates and monitored inputs shall be individually configured and defined.
+The physical components of the SMS including EntraPass Workstations, Multi-Site Gateways, gateway, site, controllers, KTES, doors, relays, ioSmart readers, ioSmart reader templates and monitored inputs shall be individually configured and defined.
 Individual sites shall also be defined.
 The software shall allow the use of a controller express setup feature in order to minimize the time needed for controller definition.

 Each component in the devices section shall allow for a comment section per component.
 The SMS shall allow for an unlimited amount of characters in the comment section.